Benson516/CarND-Advanced-Lane-Lines/writeup_proj_2.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-In this section, I constructed two pipe of steps to generate binary maskes for yellow lane line and white lane line respectively and combined these maskes by pixel-wise or operation.
+In this section, I constructed two pipe of steps to generate binary maskes for yellow lane line and white lane line respectively and combined these maskes by pixel-wise `or` operation.
+The yellow mask, white mask, and final result are shown in Fig. 3,4, and 5, respectively.

 ```python
 img_out = (bi_yellow | bi_white)